threefoldfoundation/info_sdk/src/7_farming/farm_setup.md

+# Farm Setup via Marketplace

-# This document shows how to setup/migrate your ThreeFold Farm and 3Nodes using the marketplace
+This document shows how to setup/migrate your ThreeFold Farm and 3Nodes using the marketplace

 Once you have created your Threebot using the marketplace or on your local machine,  you can use it also to set up a farm and manage it.
 Go to the generated domain name and login using your 3Bot connect app.

-### 1. Choose your network using identities
+## Choose Your Network Using Identities

 First things is to select the identity with the network you want to create your farm on.
 Most probably you want to use `mainnet`.
 To check the explorer instance of your identity, click on the `settings` tab and click on the current identity to see the explorer url of it.